kbosa-risc/mcpf-getting-started/src/python/mcp_general_functions/README.md

 then the loop will go through all the elements of the given list.
 The framework will provide each element of the list once for the members of the loop kernel via the function routines.pop_loop_iterator(data), see below.

-**Important remark**: The data type of the enumerated iterator data required to be python list (it is planned to relax this constrains with numpy arrays and/or pandas series in the future).
+**Important remark**: The data type of the enumerated iterator data required to be python list (it is planned to relax these constrains with numpy arrays and/or pandas series in the future).

 ### Loop and loop kernel in the yaml configuration

 If the framework finds a loop in the yaml configuration (see [../mcp_frm/README.md](../mcp_frm/README.md)), it executes the specified pipeline sequentially on each element of the list of iterators registered at latest.

-If there is no registered list of iterators or its is empty, the loop kernel will not be executed at all.
+If there is no registered list of iterators or it is empty, the loop kernel will not be executed at all.
 The framework allows to define embedded loops in a yaml configuration, for instance lets regard the following pipeline which is going to list the content of the input folder given in the **input_path** element and of its sub-folders (for the the complete yaml configuration, see the [getting started use case](../mcp_use_case_getting_started/README.md)).